Music at Nativity

 During the pandemic 2020, Evelyn Judson created new liturgical vestments and altar accessories for Church of the Nativity.

-To see more of Evelyn Jusdon’s artwork she has made for Nativity, go to Evelyn Judson’s quilt website.
+To see more of the artwork Evelyn Judson has made for Nativity, go to Evelyn Judson’s quilt website.

 The Angel at Nativity

-This 8- by 4-foot triptych is the work of sculptor Joel Haas.
+The 8- by 4-foot triptych is the work of Raleigh sculptor Joel Haas.
 It was cast in polyurethane resin, coated with marble dust and a sepia tone stain.
 The angel’s features reflect the racial diversity of our parish.

 The artist began with the premise that angels are messages, not messengers, from God.
 Therefore, the angel addresses us as modern viewers, as well as people of the future and the shepherds of the past.
 The shepherds in the two side panels are small and de-emphasized, since they are both metaphorically and historically in the past.